Stafford and Uttoxeter Railway: Great Northern Railway

-For three years the S&UR company had been in receivership; its income was only £12 per mile per week (£7.46 per km per week).
-In 1878 a representative of the major creditor approached the Great Northern Railway, proposing that they should take over the working of the line.
-In that year the GNR opened its Derbyshire and Staffordshire Extension Line from Nottingham and Derby to Egginton Junction, on the North Staffordshire Railway Churnet Valley Extension line.
-The GNR had expressed an interest in reaching Holyhead, and the S&UR might be a stepping stone in that direction.
+For three years, the S&UR company had been in receivership; its income was only £12 per mile (£7.46 per km) per week.
+In 1878, a representative of the major creditor approached the GNR, proposing that they should take over the working of the line.
+In that year, the GNR opened its Derbyshire and Staffordshire Extension Line from and to Egginton Junction, on the NSR's Churnet Valley Extension line.
+The GNR had expressed an interest in reaching Holyhead and the S&UR might be a stepping stone in that direction.

-The GNR declined the approach, but in fact negotiations continued regarding an outright purchase.
-The GNR were given running powers over the Stafford and Uttoxeter Railway by Act of 11 August 1879, and into Stafford station.
-Further negotiations took place, and notwithstanding the poor state of the S&UR infrastructure, a price of £100,000 was agreed: the purchase was authorised by Act of 18 July 1881, effective from 1 August.
+The GNR declined the approach but, in fact, negotiations continued regarding an outright purchase.
+The GNR were given running powers over the Stafford and Uttoxeter Railway by the Stafford and Uttoxeter Railway Act 1879 (42 & 43 Vict. c. cciii) of 11 August 1879, and into Stafford station.
+Further negotiations took place, and notwithstanding the poor state of the S&UR infrastructure, a price of £100,000 was agreed: the purchase was authorised by the Great Northern Railway Act 1881 (44 & 45 Vict. c. clvi) of 18 July 1881, effective from 1 August.
 Plant was transferred at a valuation of £1,450, which included two locomotives.
-If the GNR's interest in reaching Holyhead was definite, it was never realised, and in fact Stafford remained the westernmost outpost of the GNR.
+If the GNR's interest in reaching Holyhead was definite, it was never realised and Stafford remained the westernmost outpost of the GNR.

 Wrottesley is frank about the dubious value the GNR got for its outlays:

-Not very willingly, the GN came into possession of the Stafford & Uttoxeter.
-Other than as a possible western outlet for Derbyshire coal, the line offered little prospect of much revenue.
+"Not very willingly, the GN came into possession of the Stafford & Uttoxeter.
+Other than as a possible western outlet for Derbyshire coal, the line offered little prospect of much revenue."

-The advantage to the GNR was mitigated by a clause interested the Act authorising the purchase, which prevented the GNR using the running powers over the NSR to divert traffic by any circuitous routes from the lines of the LNWR or North Staffordshire Companies.
+The advantage to the GNR was mitigated by a clause interested the act authorising the purchase, which prevented the GNR using the running powers over the NSR to divert traffic by any circuitous routes from the lines of the LNWR or North Staffordshire Companies.

-At the time of the transfer to the GNR takeover, the line was completely run down, and the GNR invested £40,000 in improving the facilities at Stafford Common, providing passing loops at Ingestre and Chartley, and later on at Grindley.
+At the time of the transfer to the GNR takeover, the line was completely run down, and the GNR invested £40,000 in improving the facilities at Stafford Common, providing passing loops at Ingestre and Chartley, and later at Grindley.
 Block signalling was installed.
-The GNR operated a through passenger service from Grantham via Nottingham and Derby to Stafford, and about the end of the nineteenth century Boston enginemen worked a lodging turn to Stoke.
+The GNR operated a through passenger service from Grantham to Stafford, via Nottingham and Derby; at around the end of the 19th century, Boston enginemen worked a lodging turn to Stoke.